GaneshParmar/WeatherApp/README.md

-Sure!
-Here's an example of a README file for your Weather App project on GitHub:

 # Weather App

 The Weather App is an Android application that allows users to search for weather information of a specific city and view the current weather conditions.
 It is developed using Kotlin programming language and Android Jetpack components.